willamjonathan/Phylogenetic/README.md

 # User Manual:
 1. Git clone this repository first and make sure you cd into the Phylogenetic folder before running it.
-2. Please run the mainpage.py file.
+2. Please run the opening.py file.
-3. A GUI should pop up displaying 3 buttons for 5, 10 and 15 primates
+3. A GUI should pop up then you can click anywhere to continue
+4. The next GUI will display 3 buttons for 5, 10 and 15 primates

 # Project report link:
 Link :